 A few specific examples of leaders who have demonstrated this style of leadership include:

-- Former CEO of PepsiCo, Indra Nooyi, who demonstrated how much she valued her team members by writing personalized letters to their parents.
+- Former CEO of PepsiCo, Indra Nooyi, demonstrated how much she valued her team members by writing personalized letters to their parents.

-- The 16th President of the United States and visionary leader, Abraham Lincoln, who surrounded himself with extremely capable people.
+- The 16th President of the United States and visionary leader, Abraham Lincoln, surrounded himself with extremely capable people.
 Even if they were likely to disagree with him and challenge his assumptions.

 - Former Secretary-General of the United Nations and charismatic leader, Kofi Annan, who was known for his ability to bring warring parties together.

 Human beings have an innate need to have control over their lives.
 They need to feel like they are valued and can make valuable contributions to the world.